lytedev/lytedev.github.io/content/blog/ecto-reflection-for-simple-admin-crud-forms.md

 First, though, let's go to our template and figure out how we want it to work, then we know what helper functions we'll need in our view.

+Oh, by the way, I'm using [Slime][slime] instead of [EEx][eex] for my templates.
+If you haven't heard of it, you should check it out.
+It makes for very clean template code.

 ```elixir
 # edit.html.slime